SanviBhelkar/React-Redux-Test_prep_app/README.md

-A Test Prep App usind react-redux.
+A Test Prep App using react-redux.

 It is Crud application used to add, edit and delete student information.
 Home page: displays a table of currect students enrolled with a button to add students.